-D.1.8 Reporting Requirements
+D.1.16 Reporting Requirements

-A quarterly summary of the information to document the compliance status with Condition D.1.1 shall be submitted using the reporting forms located at the end of this permit, or their equivalent, not later than thirty (30) days after the end of the quarter period being reported.
+Quarterly reports and quarterly summaries of the information to document the compliance status with Conditions D.1.2 and D.1.3(a) shall be submitted not later than thirty (30) days after the end of the quarter being reported.
 Section C - General Reporting Requirements contains the Permittee's obligation with regard to the reporting required by this condition.
-The report submitted by the Permittee does require a certification that meets the requirements of 326 IAC 2-7-6(1) by a "responsible official," as defined by 326 IAC 2-7-1(35).
+The report submitted by the Permittee does require a certification that meets the requirements of 326 IAC 2-7-6(1) by a "responsible official" as defined by 326 IAC 2-7-1(35).